webplatform/docs/html/elements/canvas/index.md

-{{Page_Title|Canvas}}
+{{Page_Title|canvas}}
 {{Flags
 |Content=Incomplete
 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
 {{Summary_Section|The '''canvas''' element (&lt;canvas&gt;) provides scripts with a resolution-dependent bitmap canvas, which can be used for rendering graphs, game graphics, or other visual images on the fly.
-The canvas element is one of the most important elements introduced in HTML5. }}
+The canvas element is one of the most important elements introduced in HTML5.}}
 {{Markup_Element
 |DOM_interface=HTMLCanvasElement
 }}